OpenMask3D: Open-Vocabulary 3D Instance Segmentation: OpenMask3D details

 \subsection{Mask-feature computation module details}

-In the main paper, we outlined the steps to extract per-mask CLIP \citep{clip} features.
+In the main paper, we outlined the steps to extract per-mask features in the CLIP \citep{clip} space.
 In this section, we will delve into the motivations behind specific design choices made throughout the process.